ibm-cloud-docs/log-analysis/platform-logs/cloud_services_agent.md

 List of {{site.data.keyword.cloud}} services that send logs to a custom {{site.data.keyword.la_full_notm}} instance.
 These services require additional configuration, for example, they may require to configure a logging agent.
 {:shortdesc}

-You can choose the LogDNA instance where you want to collect service logs.
+You can choose the logging instance where you want to collect service logs.
 You can choose to send logs to the logging instance that has the **platform logs** flag, or to a custom instance in your account.